 Landlords should also be aware that some local councils or authorities will have their own regulations.
 For example, landlords will need to acquire planning permission to change a property’s ‘use-class’ if they wish to use it as an HMO when it was previously a single-let property.

 It is important landlords check the regulations for the local area, otherwise they run the risk of a fine that could range from £10,000 – £40,000.

 Source: National HMO Network

 Student HMOs, like all privately let properties, will also need to comply with new energy regulations.
-From April 2025, new government rules will force buy to let property owners to achieve an Energy Performance Certificate (EPC) rating of C or higher for their assets, before letting them out to new tenants.
+From 2028, new government rules will force buy to let property owners to achieve an Energy Performance Certificate (EPC) rating of C or higher for their assets.

 Find out more: What is eco privilege and how can MFS help BTL landlords?

 Student accommodation room size regulations